If you’ve ever been in a sales role or seen the movie Glengarry Glen Ross, then you should be familiar with the phrase “Always Be Closing” or ABC.

-While it's a catchy saying and may have worked in the 90s and early 2000s, times have changed and there is a new mantra that has taken over the world of sales.
-"Always be helping" is the updated mantra and it applies to sales (or any business interaction for that matter.
+While it's a catchy saying and may have worked in the '90s and early 2000s, times have changed, and a new philosophy has taken over the world of sales.
+"Always Be Helping" is the updated mantra, and it not only applies to sales but any business interaction for that matter.

-The History to Always Be Closing (ABC)
+The History of Always Be Closing (ABC)

 "Always Be Closing" is a fear-induced way of selling that is high pressure and only focused on making sales.
 This way of operating a business is risky because it views clients as objects or dollar signs and results in salespeople feeling threatened with their jobs if they don't close enough deals.

-Fast Forward to 2019
+Fast Forward to Now

 Buyers now dictate the process by doing their research and finding answers online before ever engaging with the sales team.
-At this point, their research is complete and they now will opt to speak with a salesperson, or not.
-This twist has made it so those who learn to help prospects will close more deals at the end of the day.
+At this point, their research is complete, and they may opt to speak with a salesperson, or they may not.

 Always Be Helping is all about building a relationship with your prospect or client instead of viewing them as a dollar amount.
 This is beneficial for both parties because the customer has a trusted expert and the salesperson knows their prospect will come to them when they are ready to pull the trigger and make a deal.

 How to Always Be Helping: 5 Tactics

 Ask a lot of questions to dig deep and find their pain points or the problems they are experiencing.
 Without asking worthwhile questions, you are wasting your time and your prospect's time.
-Remember - this meeting is about discovering if this will be a mutually-beneficial relationship, not about closing the deal.
+Remember: This meeting is about discovering if this will be a mutually beneficial relationship — not about closing the deal.

 If after asking questions, you determine that your prospect’s problem would not be solved by your product or service, it's time to move on.
 Working leads that don't fit within your business offerings is simply throwing away time and money.